diy easter garland

 Finished Simple Easter Garland

 As far as DIY garlands go, this one is so pretty.
-The brown of the burlap and the colourful flowers are a lovely mixture of rustic and floral.
+The natural brown of the burlap and the colourful flowers are a lovely mixture of rustic and floral.

 If you changed the word, it could also easily be a Spring garland.
 You could use artificial flowers or stencils of cherry blossoms, for example.